Bachelor of Science (Honours) in Aviation Operations and Systems

 66 (plus 4 training credits)

-Note: The exact number of credits depends on the academic background of students
+Note: The exact number of credits depends on students' academic background.

 Aims and Characteristics